 Calvinism is a theological and philosophical system where each point builds upon the other.
 Remove any one point and the system collapses.
 As with any theological system, adherents endlessly debate the finer points of belief.
 There are numerous subsets of Calvinistic belief, each with peculiarities that set them apart from other Calvinists.

 Calvinism is a complex theological system.
 I call it an intellectual’s wet dream.
 Calvinistic pastors line their bookshelves with wordy tomes written by seventeenth- and eighteenth-century Puritans and nineteenth-century Calvinistic Baptists and Presbyterians.
-IFB pastors have dick measuring contests, with church attendance being the measure of success.
-Calvinists also have dick measuring contests, with library size being the definitive proof of a pastor’s prowess.
+IFB pastors have dick-measuring contests, with church attendance being the measure of success.
+Calvinists also have dick-measuring contests, with library size being the definitive proof of a pastor’s prowess.

 Many of the Reformed and Sovereign Grace Baptist pastors I knew were, at one time, IFB pastors.
 All that changed for them was their soteriology and, at times, their ecclesiology.
 The same social Fundamentalism found in IFB churches is often found in Evangelical churches of Calvinistic persuasion.
-For many years, I would drive once a month to a Calvinistic pastor’s meeting in Mansfield, Ohio.
+For many years, I would drive once a month to a Calvinistic pastor’s meeting called the Pastor’s Clinic in Mansfield, Ohio.
 Most of the men in this group were former IFB pastors — GARBC, SBC, and unaffiliated Baptist churches.

 One big difference between Calvinistic Baptist churches and IFB churches is how the congregations handle church discipline.
-Typically, in IFB churches errant members are, behind the scenes, “encouraged” to leave so they can find a new church to better meet their needs.
+Typically, in IFB churches errant members are, behind the scenes, “encouraged” to leave so they can find a new church to better meet their “needs.”
 If this approach doesn’t work, pastors use their sermons, complete with subtle prods, to run the offender off.
 I don’t know of an IFB church that actually practices church discipline as laid out in Matthew 18:15-18:

 Moreover if thy brother shall trespass against thee, go and tell him his fault between thee and him alone: if he shall hear thee, thou hast gained thy brother.
 But if he will not hear thee, then take with thee one or two more, that in the mouth of two or three witnesses every word may be established.
 And if he shall neglect to hear them, tell it unto the church: but if he neglect to hear the church, let him be unto thee as an heathen man and a publican.
 Verily I say unto you, Whatsoever ye shall bind on earth shall be bound in heaven: and whatsoever ye shall loose on earth shall be loosed in heaven.